NandosUK/infrastructure-terraform-modules/gcp/cloud-cloudbuild-trigger/README.md

 disabled (Boolean): Whether the trigger is disabled.
 Defaults to false.

-create_for_dev (Boolean): Controls creation of triggers for the development environment.
-Defaults to true.

 project (String): The project where the trigger will be created.
 Defaults to an empty string.